LibertyCap10/the-collective-individual/README.md

 **The Collective Individual** is a long-form philosophical work exploring:

-- Rational agency
+- Rational Agency (i.e., Proportionality and the Limited Will)
-- Context → Identity → Ethic
+- Context → Identity → Ethic  (An articulated Contextual Framework shapes Identity and Ethic in tandem )
-- Frames and games
+- Frames and Games (two sides of the same coin; frame implies game)
-- The Meta Frame and Meta Game
+- The Meta Frame and Meta Game (Perfection against the Mundane)
-- The structure of selection
+- The structure of Selection (authentic[ating] selection is Limited Will as extension of the Universal Will)
-- The relationship between self, environment, and intention
+- Self Generation (Individual Self & Universal Self)

-Its core question:
+Core Question:

 ### **How does a rational agent act with intention such that their own becoming becomes real, elevated, and self-reifying?**